Belarusian icon-painting school of the 16th–18th centuries: 18th century

 One of the most famous Belarusian icon painters of the 18th century was the master Grigory Medvedsky.
 He painted churches, painted icons ("Christ Almighty" and others) for the iconostasis of the church in Popova Gora.
 In 1783, he created the iconostasis of the Ilyinskaya Church in Zhuravichi (Rogachev district).

 The icon of the Mother of God of Zhirovichi is widely known.
 This is an artistic copy of a Roman fresco icon, which is painted on canvas.
-In 1730, she was coronated with papal crowns.
+In 1730, she was crowned with papal crowns.
 Today, the icon is venerated in the Church of St. Andrew in Slonim.